kavitakamat21/sql_sales_p1/README.md

         gender
     ORDER BY 1

-Write a SQL query to calculate the average sale for each month.
+6.Write a SQL query to calculate the average sale for each month.
 Find out best selling month in each year.

      SELECT
             year,